Divorce for expatriates living in Italy

 Civil partnerships and civil unions are now regulated by the Statute issued in Italy in 2015.

-De facto couples: Those living under unregulated cohabitation receive little protection under Italian Law unless there are children.
+De facto couples: Those living under unregulated cohabitation receive little protection under Italian Law unless there are children involved.
 Legislative Decree n.
 154/2013 equalised the legal position of all children regardless of the marital status of their parents.
 An example is the social housing regulation described earlier and is applied equally to children of de facto and married couples.
 Few other regulations, mainly local administrative regulations, grant basic aid to unmarried and unregistered couples in the absence of children.

 With thanks to the attorney Marco Calabrese for the preparation of this article.
 Mr Calabrese can be contacted for legal advice at: